jraillard/gitrdone/README.md

 # Let's dive-In !

 Version control is the barebone of IT development.
-We’ll start by understanding why it’s essential and how Git works under the hood.
+Start by understanding why it’s essential and how Git works under the hood.

-Step-by-step, you’ll learn the key commands and concepts to track your code like a pro — all set to rock the DevOps world next.

-Let’s **Git done right**! :rocket:
+Jump right into the [first step](./doc/step0_what_is_version_control.md).

+Step-by-step, you’ll master Git basics to Git done right and be ready for DevOps.

+# Additionnal resources

+First of all, I hope this initiation would help you understand how to use version control in your day-to-day work.

+Now for a treasure trove of additional resources to dive deeper into DevOps concepts, check out the [to go further section](./doc/to_go_further.md). 👀